-As an F-1 student, you were admitted to the U.S. for "duration of status" or “D/S”.
-This means you are permitted to stay in the U.S. as long as you maintain your status by fulfilling F1 status requirements.
-The visa is a stamp placed in your passport by a U.S. Embassy or Consulate and is granted for entry purposes only.
-F-1 status is granted when you enter the U.S. and is regulated by U.S. Immigration & Customs Enforcement.
+As an F-1 student, you were admitted to the U.S. for "duration of status," (D/S found in your passport where CBP stamped near your visa).
+This means you are permitted to stay in the U.S. as long as you maintain your status by fulfilling the requirements of being an F-1 student.
+F-1 status is granted when you enter the U.S. and is regulated by the U.S. Immigration and Customs Enforcement (ICE) and U.S. Citizenship and Immigration Service (USCIS).

+The visa is a stamp or sticker placed in your passport by a U.S. Embassy or Consulate and is granted for entry purposes only.
+If your F-1 visa expires while you are in the U.S. and you are still maintaining an active F-1 status, you DO NOT have to leave the country for the sole purpose of renewing your visa.
+You may remain in the U.S. on an expired F-1 visa as long as your currently in active F-1 status.
 Possessing a valid visa does not necessarily mean you are in legal F-1 student status.
-If you do not continue to comply with immigration laws regulating your stay in the U.S., you will fail to maintain your legal student status and will need to speak to an International Student Advisor to discuss the process of applying to USCIS for a reinstatement.
+If you do not continue to comply with immigration laws regulating your stay in the U.S., you will fail to maintain your legal student status and will need to speak to an International Student Advisor to discuss the options to restore your non-immigrant student status.

-ь An immigration transfer must be completed within 15 days of the beginning of classes of your first semester at the new school.
+Complete an official immigration transfer whenever you change educational institutions.
+An immigration transfer must be completed within 15 days of the beginning of classes of your first semester at the new school.

 |12 hours per semester for undergraduate international students.|

 |9 hours or 6 hours plus GA/GTA per semester for graduate international students.|